fiddeb/observabilitystack/.github/custom-instructions.md

 	•	Minimal footprint and fast setup for local experimentation
 	•	Keep risky changes behind *-local.yaml overrides
 	•	Prefer small, well-explained PRs with a short test plan

+⸻

+Documentation Maintenance

+	•	Accuracy: All documented commands must be tested and verified to work
+	•	Completeness: Every feature and configuration change requires corresponding documentation updates
+	•	Target audience: Documentation should be accessible to developers setting up their first observability lab
+	•	Real-world testing: Include common error scenarios and their solutions
+	•	Version compatibility: Document which versions of tools/charts are tested and supported
+	•	Cleanup: Remove outdated or obsolete documentation promptly; maintain a clean information architecture